hamish-milne/moontale/README.md

 The tokens `<$`, `$>`, `{$`, and `$}` were chosen because they are always invalid sequences in Lua and (probably) invalid in Markdown, so the parser just needs to scan for the matching end token and treat the whole match as the Lua code to execute.

 However, if you have a Lua string literal that actually contains `$}` or `$>`, you'll run into problems!
 If for **some reason** you need to operate on these sequences or include them in your text, you'll have to elaborate the expression a bit: `'$'..'}'`.
 There are no 'escape sequences' or suchlike.

+### Variable scope

+Moontale has no first-class support for 'passage local' variables.
+Once set, a (global) variable is set 'forever'.
+Lua's `local` variables, when used in expressions/scripts, are scoped to that particular code element and do not leak into the enclosing passage.

 ## Extension